-Crisp Fall days are perfect for hiking the open fields of Manassas National Battlefield, where you can immerse yourself in the details of two important Civil War battles.
+Crisp fall days are perfect for hiking the open fields of Manassas National Battlefield, where you can immerse yourself in the details of two important Civil War battles.
 We hiked the 5-mile First Manassas loop, but shorter hikes are available from the Visitor Center and the old Stone Bridge.
 It’s not the most colorful of our fall hikes in Northern Virginia, but the open fields are lovely in Autumn.
 After your hike, continue your history lesson with a stop at The Winery at Bull Run.
 Picnickers gathered here to watch the Battle of First Manassas unfold, and some even became caught up in the action.
 Manassas Battlefield hike details.

-Burke Lake, the largest lake in the Fairfax County Park system, is a wonderful place for boating, fishing, disc golf, and cross-country running.
-For a Fall hiking visit, try the 5-mile trail that circles the lake is a nice NoVa hike in any season.
+Burke Lake, the largest lake in the Fairfax County Park system, is an excellent destination for boating, fishing, disc golf, and cross-country running.
+For a fall hiking visit, try the 5-mile trail that circles the lake is a nice NoVa hike in any season.
 Most of the trail is a wide, level, dirt path, with frequent places to stop and enjoy views of the lake.
 This is a family-friendly hike with plenty of opportunities to watch turtles, frogs, birds, and other critters.
 A portion of the Burke Lake trail is also stroller and wheelchair accessible.
 Burke Lake hike details.

 The Bull Run – Occoquan Trail is 17 miles long, beginning at Bull Run Regional Park in the north, and ending at Fountainhead Regional Park in the south.
 We like to hike the segment accessible from Yates Farm Road in the quaint and historic town of Clifton.
 The trail runs along Bull Run (a run is a stream) in either direction, so you can head out and back for the distance that suits you.
 This trail segment has the distinct advantage of ending right next to lovely Paradise Springs Winery, where you can celebrate your walk with a nice glass of wine.
 If it’s near meal-time, you can choose from several restaurants in Clifton center.
 Bull Run – Occoquan Trail hike details.